H-Dastour/Hardware_PWM/README.md

 # Hardware_PWM
 - It is a C++ class for controlling 4 PWM channels of a timer.
+- It is useful for STM32 microcontroller series, but you can use some functions for other microcontrollers.

 - You can add this class to your projects and control PWM channels of a timer easily.